AdhamGamal/user-management-website-devops/README.md

 7. **Push Frontend Image to Docker Hub**
    - Similarly, pushes the frontend image to Docker Hub for deployment.

-8. **Deploy Application on DigitalOcean**
+8. **Deploy Application with Ansible**
-   - Uses SSH to copy the `docker-compose.yml` file to the DigitalOcean droplet.
+   - Uses Ansible to:
-   - Ensures Docker and Docker-Compose are installed on the remote server.
+     - Install Docker and Docker Compose on the remote server.
+     - Copy the `docker-compose.yml` file to the server.
+     - Pull the latest Docker images.
-   - Stops any running containers and deploys the updated application using Docker Compose.
+     - Restart the application using Docker Compose.

 ## Justifications for the DevOps Choices
-- **Containerization (Docker)**: Allows for consistency between development and production environments.
+- **Containerization (Docker)**: Ensures consistency between development and production environments.
 - **Docker-Compose**: Simplifies multi-container application management.
 - **Jenkins CI/CD**: Automates the deployment process, reducing manual work and potential errors.
+- **Ansible**: Provides an easy way to configure and manage remote servers.

 ## Future Improvements
 - Implement Kubernetes for better container orchestration at scale.
 - Enhance monitoring and logging using Prometheus and Grafana.
 - Automate rollbacks in case of deployment failures.
 - Integrate automated tests into the CI/CD pipeline.